luis-huacho/proyecto-segmentacion-autoetiquetado/README.md

 (1) Our project is very easy to use, just need to run SDM.py.

-First, please put `your dataset` into `./Images` folder, there is an example:
+First, please put `your dataset` into `./Images` folder, there is an example (image.jpg is also okay):

 Images/